nvim-flutter/flutter-tools.nvim/README.md

 This plugin draws inspiration from [`emacs-lsp/lsp-dart`](https://github.com/emacs-lsp/lsp-dart), [`coc-flutter`](https://github.com/iamcco/coc-flutter) and [`nvim-metals`](https://github.com/scalameta/nvim-metals).

 ## New to Neovim's LSP Client?
+(Please don't skip this if you are new! 🙏)

 _Skip this section if you have already configured nvim lsp._

 If you haven't set up nvim's lsp client before there are a few things you should know/steps to follow before setting up this plugin.

-This plugin only enhances and adds to the functionality provided by nvim.
-It does not by itself provide autocompletion or configure how errors from the language server are displayed etc. This is all handled by configuring the lsp client.
+This plugin only enhances and adds to the functionality provided by nvim. **It does not by itself provide autocompletion, code actions or configure how errors from the language server are displayed**.
+This is all handled by configuring the lsp client.

 This plugin handles things like starting and managing flutter application processes allowing for hot reloading, hot restarting, selecting devices/emulators to run as well as niceties like an outline window, widget guides etc. Other core lsp functionality has to be